keane-fernandes/java-oxo/README.md

   <br>
 </h1>

-<h4 align="center">A digital version of the classic turn-taking game "Noughts and Crosses"  built in Java using MVC and TDD </h4>
+<h4 align="center">A digital version of the classic turn-taking game "Noughts and Crosses"  built in Java.</h4>

 <p align="center">
   <a href="#Features">Key Features</a> |